prashant152005/JPEG-to-PNG-converter/README.md

 This project contains a simply python script to change file extension from .jpeg to .png

 ## Requirements
-Pillow module

-`pip install pillow`
+Pillow module  `pip install pillow`

 ## Two methods:

 I accomplished this task in two ways

+### Using Terminal
+- Add the image in jpeg format with name as 'input' in this folder.
+- Run converter_terminal.py script
+- output image will be generated in this folder